Site Information

 Posted by Wilfried Voss on

 As part of a customer project, I was asked to develop a hardware system to control a linear actuator, specifically the Thomson Electrac HD model with SAE J1939 interface.
-The Electrac Linear Actuator is a great product, and it is always rewarding to see the application literally move.
-Yet, working on this application was at times frustrating.
-After months of working with this product (time frame, not efforts), I still discovered what I call undocumented “oddities."
-Unfortunately, the support from Thomson I received was at best mediocre.
+The Electrac Linear Actuator is a great product, and it is always rewarding to see the application move.
+Yet, working on this application was, at times, frustrating.
+After months of working with this product (time frame, not efforts), I still discovered undocumented “oddities."
+Unfortunately, the support from Thomson I received was, at best, mediocre.
 I’ll leave it at that.

 Let me refer first to two previous posts I wrote on the subject:

-In this post I will address a somewhat difficult issue, which involves the mechanical wear.
+In this post, I will address a somewhat difficult issue involving mechanical wear.
 Let me say that the opinions on this issue differ between my observations and the comments I received from Thomson.

-Problem Description: At random times, when starting a motion at lowest speed (20% motor duty cycle), the actuator sets and reports the “Fatal Error Flag.”
-Strangely, the error occurred mostly when the actuator retracts, i.e., moves toward zero position.
+Problem Description: At random times, when starting a motion at the lowest speed (20% motor duty cycle), the actuator sets and reports the “Fatal Error Flag.”
+Strangely, the error occurs mostly when the actuator retracts, i.e., moves toward the zero position.

-During tests at lowest linear speed, my application detected error feedbacks from the actuator.
+During tests at the lowest linear speed, my application detected error feedback from the actuator.
 The good side is that this situation forced me to include a detailed error messaging system, showing that the error reported was the Fatal Error Flag.

 According to the user manual, the Speed Command’s value (Motor Duty Cycle) ranges from 20% to 100% with a 5% resolution, resulting in a range between 4 and 20.
 In my app, I verify the lower and upper limits of the speed potentiometer readings to keep the range between 4 and 20.